 So, he was the first in line for a bowl when I brought it to work and the soup was an instant hit!
 We couldn’t get enough of it!
 This is the first butternut squash soup recipe that I have ever tried with a Granny Smith Apple and I believe it’s the winning ingredient!
 I also used a Yukon Gold potato and it was a good compliment to the squash.
 Using just one potato was all that is needed.
 This allowed the flavor of the squash to come through without turning it into a potato soup with squash in it.

-This soup is definitly a winner!
+Either way, this soup is definitely a winner!
 You will love it!

 - 1 medium (2-3 pound) butternut squash, peeled, seeded and cubed*